kinetic-coder/git-hub-miner/README.md

 Typically, becoming comfortable using a new language can take months and months of learning.
 With GitHub Copilot, I would expect this to take less time to do.

+## Setup
+To run the application, you will require the following libraries that can be installed using PIP:

+* pip install PyGithub

 ## Where we are now?
 ### 2nd March 2024
 So far, my experiment has been interesting...